-Any additional authorized shares of Common Stock will be identical to the shares of Common Stock now authorized and outstanding.
-The proposed increase in the number of shares of Common Stock will not change the number of shares of stock outstanding, have any immediate dilutive effect or change the rights of current holders of our Common Stock.
-However, to the extent that the additional authorized shares of Capital Stock are issued in the future, they may decrease existing stockholders' percentage equity ownership and, depending on the price at which they are issued, could be dilutive to the voting rights of existing stockholders and may dilute earnings and book value on a per share basis.
-Stockholders do not have preemptive rights to acquire the Common Stock authorized by this amendment, which means that current stockholders do not have a prior right to purchase any new issue of capital stock in order to maintain their proportionate ownership of our Common Stock.
+Any additional authorized shares of common stock will be identical to the shares of common stock now authorized and outstanding.
+The proposed increase in the number of shares of common stock will not change the number of shares of stock outstanding, have any immediate dilutive effect or change the rights of current holders of our common stock.
+However, to the extent that the additional authorized shares of capital stock are issued in the future, they may decrease existing stockholders' percentage equity ownership and, depending on the price at which they are issued, could be dilutive to the voting rights of existing stockholders and may dilute earnings and book value on a per share basis.
+Stockholders do not have preemptive rights to acquire the common stock authorized by this amendment, which means that current stockholders do not have a prior right to purchase any new issue of capital stock in order to maintain their proportionate ownership of our common stock.

-Although the issuance of additional shares of Common Stock could, in certain instances, discourage an attempt by another person or entity to acquire control of us, we have not proposed the increase in the number of authorized shares of Common Stock with the intention of using the additional authorized shares for anti-takeover purposes.
+Although the issuance of additional shares of common stock could, in certain instances, discourage an attempt by another person or entity to acquire control of us, we have not proposed the increase in the number of authorized shares of common stock with the intention of using the additional authorized shares for anti-takeover purposes.

-The Board has no present plans, arrangements or agreements to issue any of the proposed additional authorized shares of Common Stock.
-However, we review and evaluate potential capital raising activities, transactions and other corporate actions on an on-going basis to determine if such actions would be in the best interests of the Company and its stockholders.
+The Board has no present plans, arrangements or agreements to issue any of the proposed additional authorized shares of common stock.
+However, we review and evaluate potential capital raising activities, transactions and other corporate actions on an on-going basis to determine if such actions would be in the best interests of the Company and our stockholders.

-The affirmative vote of a majority of the outstanding shares of our Common Stock as of the Record Date is required to approve the proposed amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of Common Stock.
-Because brokers and other nominees have discretionary authority to vote on the amendment, we do not expect any broker non-votes in connection with this item.
+The affirmative vote of a majority of the outstanding shares of our common stock as of the Record Date is required to approve the proposed amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock.
+Because brokers and other nominees have discretionary authority to vote on the amendment, we do not expect any broker nonvotes in connection with this item.
 Abstentions will have the same effect as votes cast against approval of the proposed amendment.